KENILSHAHH/wormholedocs/README.md

 When using testnet and putting ethereum as the chain it didnt work though it used sepolia rpc, on the other side when changed the sourcechain to Sepolia it worked

+7) There should be timeout mentioned for some stanmdard routes, i used sepolia and manually overwritten timeouts of 20 mins

+8) There should be a simple quickstart example that shows how to bridge assets.
+TBH it took me 7 hours to understand everything by going to and fro which should have been done in 15 mins